raphaeltimbo/LAVIROT/docs/tutorial/Basics.rst

     and share documents that contain live code, equations, visualizations and explanatory text.

-There are a lot of material to learn Python using the jupyter notebook.
+There is a lot of material to learn Python using the jupyter notebook.
-Basically these are interactive books, where you can read some explanation about a code and you get the chance to immediately execute that code, change things to see what happen and interact with the results.
+Basically, these are interactive books, where you can read some explanation about a code and get the chance to immediately execute that code, change things to see what happens and interact with the results.
 It is great for learning.

 You can see the basics for jupyter notebooks